-5.13.1Researchers have an obligation to disclose to the participant any material incidental findings discovered in the course of research.
+5.13.1 Within the limits of consent provided by the participant, researchers shall disclose any material incidental findings discovered in the course of research.
 The Researcher's plan to identify and to disclose incidental findings must be submitted to the REB and approved prior to implementation.

+SOP Code Effective Date Summary of Changes

+SOP701.001 15-Sept-2014 Original version

+SOP701.002 08-Mar-2016 No revisions needed

-SOP Code Effective Date Summary of Changes SOP 701.001 01 July 2016 Original version SOP 701.002 01 July 2016 Version 2 - no changes SOP 701.002 (minor changes; deemed to not require renumbering) 06 March 2017 5.8.1: removal of the phrase which describes the criteria for a waiver that excludes a study with a therapeutic intervention; addition of the phrase 'The precise nature and extent of any proposed alteration is defined,' 5.8.2: addition of a new point: 'Debriefing should be a part of all research involving an alteration to consent requirements whenever it is possible, practicable and appropriate'; 5.8.3: addition of a new point: 'Participants should have the opportunity to refuse consent and request the withdrawal of their data and/or specimens whenever possible, practicable and appropriate'; 5.8.4: previously 5.8.2 5.8.5: addition of a new point: 'Researchers are not required to seek participant consent for secondary use of non-identifiable information or non-identifiable biological specimens.'
+SOP 701.002_1 5.8.1: removal of the criteria for a waiver that excludes a study with a therapeutic intervention; addition of 'The precise nature and extent of any proposed alteration is defined,' 5.8.2: addition of 'Debriefing should be a part of all research involving an alteration to consent requirements whenever it is possible, practicable and appropriate'; 5.8.3: addition of 'Participants should have the opportunity to refuse consent and request the withdrawal of their data and/or specimens whenever possible, practicable and appropriate'; 5.8.5: addition of 'Researchers are not required to seek participant consent for secondary use of non-identifiable information or non-identifiable biological specimens.'

+SOP 701.003 5.3.1: addition of, 'including those who have withdrawn or been removed from the study'; 5.10: revised Title to state 'Individuals and Groups who may be Vulnerable in the Context of Research; 5.10: 5.10.1; 5.10.2 revised language for consistency with TCPS2 updated definition of vulnerable participants - i.e., vulnerable in the context of the research; 5.10.1: addition of, 'Other individuals or groups whose circumstances may make them vulnerable in the context of research should not be inappropriately included or automatically excluded from participation in research on the basis of their circumstances'; 5.10.2: revision of 'involving a vulnerable population' to 'involving individuals, groups or populations who may be vulnerable in the context of research'; deletion of 'Potentially vulnerable groups' in heading